Jul 30, 2026

 Luckily, there's no fee for paying off your loan early, no matter which lender you choose through the marketplace.

-Other requirements include having a basic checking or savings account as well as income information, a valid ID and the reason why you’re looking to take out a loan.
+Other requirements include having a checking or savings account as well as income information, a valid ID and the purpose of the loan.

-1. Start by checking your rates through the marketplace’s prequalification option.
+1. Check your rates through the marketplace’s prequalification option.

-2. Provide details, including your name, income and employment information.
+2. Provide your name, income and employment information.

 3. Select the loan amount and why you're looking to borrow money.